 There are two dangerous compounds in chocolate that are toxic to dog’s and other pets.
 These are Theobromine and Caffeine, they are both members of the drug class Methylxanines.
 Theobromine is the most dangerous compound and is found in the cocoa beans that are used to make chocolate.
-Theobromine is easily metabolised by humans but because dog’s process it more slowly it can build up in their system to toxic levels.
+It is easily metabolised by humans but dog’s process it more slowly and it can build up in their system to toxic levels.

-* Increased drinking
+- Increased drinking

-* Increased urination
+- Increased urination

-* Elevated heart rate
+- Elevated heart rate

-* Muscle tremors
+- Muscle tremors

-* Possible death
+- Possible death

 If you ever know or suspect that your dog has ingested chocolate you should contact your veterinarian immediately.
-Even though they may have only consumed a small amount of chocolate it is always best to contact your vet for advice as initially your dog may seem fine but their condition can deteriorate rapidly.
+Even if they have only consumed a small amount of chocolate it is always best to contact your vet for advice as initially your dog may seem fine but their condition can deteriorate rapidly.

-Keep in mind that chocolate poisoning can occur in cats however it is less common because cats dislike the sweet taste of chocolate.
+Chocolate poisoning can occur in cats however it is less common because cats dislike the sweet taste of chocolate.